httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document is structured as follows:

-- {{representation-digest}} defines the Representation-Digest request and response header and trailer field,
+- {{representation-digest}} defines the Repr-Digest request and response header and trailer field,
 - {{content-digest}} defines the Content-Digest request and response header and trailer field,
-- {{want-fields}} defines the Want-Representation-Digest and Want-Content-Digest request and response header and trailer field,
+- {{want-fields}} defines the Want-Repr-Digest and Want-Content-Digest request and response header and trailer field,
 - {{algorithms}} describes algorithms and their relation to the fields defined in this document,
 - {{state-changing-requests}} details computing representation digests,
-- {{examples-unsolicited}} and {{examples-solicited}} provide examples of using Representation-Digest and Want-Representation-Digest.
+- {{examples-unsolicited}} and {{examples-solicited}} provide examples of using Repr-Digest and Want-Repr-Digest.

 ## Concept Overview